DerpyDinosaur/boiler-room/ansible/README.md

 ## Docker

-Run to build the image in docker.
-`docker build . --tag test:latest`
+Run to build the image in docker `docker build . --tag test:latest`

-Run to run the container and forward the port 22 `docker run -p 22:22 test`
+Run to run the container and forward the port 22 `docker run --rm -p 22:22 test`